Soontosh/DepScopeAIDeployment/README.md

 <div style="text-align: center;">
     <img src="readme-images/logo-light.png" alt="logo" height="70">
 </div>
 DepScope is an AI model which integrates three modalities—text, audio, and video—to classify a person as either depressed or not depressed given a clinical interview recording.
 This repository contains the code to deploy the model to a locally hosted Django application.
-More technical details can be found in the [Implementation](#Implementation) section.
+More technical details can be found in the <a href="#implementation">implementation</a> section.
 <br></br>

 Check out the [demo video](https://youtu.be/oSeqm2-7foY).